tikv/migration/br/README.md

 ```
 Explanations for some options in the above command are as follows:

-- `--ratelimit`: specifies the maximum speed at which a restoration operation is performed (MiB/s) on each `TiKV` node.
+- `--ratelimit`: The maximum speed at which a restoration operation is performed (MiB/s) on each `TiKV` node.
-- `--log-file`: specifies writing the TiKV-BR log to the `restorefull.log` file.
+- `--log-file`: Writing the TiKV-BR log to the `restorefull.log` file.

 A progress bar is displayed in the terminal during the restoration.
 When the progress bar advances to 100%, the restoration is complete.
 The progress bar is displayed as follows:
 ```